Collateral Transfer Facilities

 The key to success is an exit strategy.

 The reality is that collateral transfer agreements are an excellent way to leverage better terms from banks and are therefore a great strategy to over the short term.

 The key is to understand that there must be an exit strategy from the facility, as extending it for longer keeps the company paying the higher interest rates associated with the facility.
-Companies should keep in mind that the goal is to obtain a lower interest loan from a bank and exiting from the facility at the earliest opportunity.
+Companies should keep in mind that the goal is to obtain a lower interest loan from a bank and exit from the facility at the earliest opportunity.